akka/akka-management/docs/src/main/paradox/kubernetes-deployment/building-using-sbt.md

 ```
 @@@

 For the plugin to work, you need to ensure that you *don't* specify a `version` in your sbt build, since this will overwrite the version that `sbt-dynver` generates.
-Additionally, `sbt-dynver` generates versions with a `+` character in them (the `+` is used to indicate how many commits have been added since the last tag, so `1.0+4` indicates this is the 1.0 tag plus 4 commits).
+`sbt-dynver` generates versions with a `+` character in them (the `+` is used to indicate how many commits have been added since the last tag, so `1.0+4` indicates this is the 1.0 tag plus 4 commits) and
+this is invalid for docker versions.
 To replace this with a `-` character, add the following to `build.sbt`:

 ```scala
 ThisBuild / dynverSeparator := "-"